Correlation between Gyral Size, Brain Size, and Head Impact Risk across Mammalian Species: Discussion

-The brain tissue is covered by a thin membrane called pia mater \cite{Alcolado1988}.
-Let us focus on the boundary between CSF and the pia mater and omit the boundary between the pia mater and the brain tissue.
-Similarly, we omit other boundaries and details, as well as the difference between gray matter and white matter.
-Then we can outline the process of the wave traveling through the brain as follows [Fig. \ref{advantage} and Fig. \ref{pia}]: \begin{enumerate} \item A head impact generates a pressure wave pulse traveling through CSF, which is liquid, only allowing pressure waves (longitudinal waves, P waves) to travel through.
+For simplicity, we focus on the interface between CSF and the pia mater, a thin membrane enveloping the brain tissue \cite{10.1111/j.1365-2990.1988.tb00862.x}.
+We omit additional boundaries and the distinction between gray and white matter.
+Some details of wave propagation can be summarized as follows [refer to Fig.~\ref{advantage} and Fig.~\ref{pia}]:

+\begin{enumerate} \item A head impact generates a pressure wave pulse in the CSF, which being a liquid, allows only the passage of pressure or P-waves.

-\item When the pulse hits the boundary of a gyrus, it generates a reflected pressure wave, a transmitted pressure wave, a transmitted shear wave (transverse wave, S wave), and some surface waves (e.g., Rayleigh wave and Love wave) that propagate along the boundary \cite{9781439854983}.
+\item Upon reaching a gyrus, the pulse spawns multiple phenomena: reflected and transmitted pressure waves, a transmitted shear or S-wave, and various surface waves \cite{10.1201/b12260}.

-\item The transmitted pressure wave and the transmitted shear wave travel through the gyrus.
-The former travels faster than the latter \cite{10.1103/PHYSREVAPPLIED.8.044024/FIGURES/12/MEDIUM}, and therefore, they separate.
-When they hit the boundary on the other side of the gyrus, each gives rise to a reflected pressure wave, a reflected shear wave, a transmitted pressure wave, and some surface waves.
+\item The transmitted pressure and shear waves traverse the gyrus, separating due to their different speeds \cite{10.1103/physrevapplied.8.044024}.
+At the opposite boundary, each wave splits again.